-While on the West Coast, he married an Irish girl and returned to the sea.
+While on the West Coast, he met and married a girl of English heritage, Charlotte Kidson and returned to the sea.
 With his Master Mariner tickets he began sailing and piloting ships around the coast and later became the head pilot on the treacherous Wellington harbour.
 It was here he started and began to raise his family.
 Later he would decide his life as a pilot in these waters was too dangerous for a man with young family and return to the land as a lighthouse keeper.
 His work as a keeper took him to many of the major lighthouses around the NZ coast (Wellington, Taranaki, Banks Peninsula, Southland and Canterbury) while raising a family of 11 children.
 The rugged coast of NZ became the graveyard of many immigrant ships arriving in NZ and John was often sent to remote corners of the country to construct and man the lights.
 Some were so remote that they only received visits by supply ships 3 or 4 times a year.
 For example, Puysegur Point see below.

 While John lived at most of the major lights around the south coast of NZ, I remember him for the one he was involved in building in 1881 at Waipapa Point after the wreck of the steamer SS Tararua.
 The SS Tararua was a passenger steamer that struck the reef and sank off Waipapa Point on the south coast of the South Island during the night of the 29 April 1881.
 It was on its way from Dunedin, NZ to Melbourne, Australia.
 It is the worst civilian shipping disaster in New Zealand’s history with the loss of 131 of the 151 passengers and crew on board.
 Most died within a 100 metres of the shore as attempts were made by crew and passengers to get ashore in the heavy seas over the 20 hours the ship was stranded on the reef before she broke up and sank.
 The stormy surf prevented locals getting out to the ship.
 The boiler of the ship was visible on the reef at low tide for almost a century after the wreck before it disappeared.
 Nearby in the Tararua Acre are buried 55 of the victims.

 John arrived to assist in the construction of the lighthouse and is recorded as the first keeper.
 He remained at the light for a further 11 years before moving on to others and finishing his career at Tuhawaiki Jack’s Point lighthouse south of Timaru (1904-?).
 He died at the ripe old age of 80 in 1932.
 From where he is buried today you can see the lighthouse at Jack’s Pt.
 While at Waipapa Point some of his sons and son-in-laws while beach-combing found a large piece of ambergris, a substance produced in the stomach of sperm whales and excreted but when it has solidified it was highly prized by perfume makers as a fixative.
-They knew what they had found was valuable and when it was sold it provide enough funds for the 4 men to buy farms next to the lighthouse.
+They knew what they had found was valuable and when it was sold it provided enough funds for the 4 men to buy farms next to the lighthouse.
 The farms had remained within the families until recently.

 Having acquainted myself with my Swedish relative and reciting some Swedish words for him, probably the first he had heard since leaving Sweden, it was time to hit the road for my second point of interest today.